 We’re not a family of campers, I wish we were, I see all the gorgeous pics on Instagram of happy families toasting marshmallows, ready for a night under the stars and I just want to pack up our tent and get on the road.
 It’s just never worked for us, every time we’ve tried it’s been too hot or cold, Piper’s cried all night or we’ve pitched on a hill and woken up to a flat air bed.
 So glamping seemed like the perfect combination – outdoor fun with all the comforts of home.

 We were headed to Glastonbury Festival for the weekend and didn’t fancy staying onsite with the kids so found Glamping on the Hill at the Vobster Inn when we were looking for alternatives.
+If you’re here looking for accommodation near the festival be sure to check out this mistakes to avoid when taking your kids to a festival.
 It’s located in the gorgeous Somerset countryside in a tiny village called Lower Vobster.
-They have two yurts on a hill in the pub grounds so whilst you feel you are in the middle of nowhere from the top, there are all the comforts of a traditional country pub – freshly cooked food, parking, pints just a two minute walk away.
+They have two yurts on a hill in the pub grounds so whilst you feel you are in the middle of nowhere from the top, there are all the comforts of a traditional country pub – freshly cooked food, parking and pints just a two minute walk away.

 Each day it took us about twenty mins and £40 in a taxi to get to Glastonbury but it’s also close enough to many other activities, it’s worth a visit at any time of year.